My Most Embarrassing Climbing Story

 Hit the Road

-The night rolled on later and, after a few drinking games, the beer was running low, and people started to leave.
-George pulls me aside and with a very serious face says “I’m not drunk enough.”
+The night rolled on later, and after a few drinking games, the beer was running low, and people started to leave.
+With a very serious face, George pulls me aside and says, “I’m not drunk enough.”

-On to Lander We Went
+On to Lander, We Went

 YOU DON’T KNOW HOW TO WHAT?!

 We decided on the classic Pingora peak.
 We sorted our food, clothes, and climbing jingly things.
-I packed my bag with food and clothes, and pretended my bag was half my weight.
+I packed my bag with food and clothes and pretended my bag was half my weight.
 I suckered George into carrying my portion of the climbing gear.

 The guy was a damn mule, and his pack must have weighed 90 pounds.
 I chuckled along our 12-mile approach into the backcountry as I daintily hopped across the talus field, as George grunted and swore, wearing half a gear shop on his back.

-They slowly led the beautiful granite crack as I followed every pitch turning it into a grunting lay back.
+They slowly led the beautiful granite crack as I followed every pitch turning it into a grunting layback.
 There was no skill, no technique; I probably would have had a better chance jamming my beard in the crack.
-Slowly but surely we made our way up.
+Slowly but surely, we made our way up.
 The sky was blue and beautiful.

 We decided to grab a quick photo before we got off the mountain.
 We took our time and got our group photo.
 As soon as we decided to walk to our rap station, another crew behind us had just made it to the top and decided to set up his anchor on our rap station.
 So we were stuck unless we wanted to leave gear.

 By the time the second climber reached the top so they could clean their gear, we started getting pelted with cold sleet.
-We heard the thunder we were scrambling to get off the mountain.
+We heard the thunder.
+We were scrambling to get off the mountain.

 We decided to tie the other group’s rope together with our rope so we could double the length to get off the peak faster.
 George looked at me and asked me to tie an EDK.
-I looked at him, and said, “What the hell is an EDK?”
+I looked at him and said, “What the hell is an EDK?”
 He responded, “European Death Knot.”

-At this point I had been a ‘climbing guide’ for a university for several years, I was very proficient in rescue techniques, but when sport climbing at The Red we always lowered off routes on belay for ease and perceived safety.
+At this point, I had been a ‘climbing guide’ for a university for several years, I was very proficient in rescue techniques, but when sport climbing at The Red we always lowered off routes on belay for ease and perceived safety.
 I had never actually rappelled off anything.

 Galin interrogated, “YOU DON’T KNOW HOW TO WHAT?!”